 Also, you need to evaluate the market.
 If property is short on supply and high on demand, you’d be foolish to hold off putting your house on the market just because it’s winter and school holidays – especially if conditions are indicating a shift towards a buyers’ market in the future.
 It’s usually the broader market conditions that have the biggest impact on sales results for property.

-If you do decide to sell during the winter school holidays, make sure you style your home for viewings appealing to this time of year:
+If you do decide to sell during the winter school holidays, make sure you style your home and garden for viewings appealing to this time of year:

 - Use warm, earthy colours in your cushions, throws and accessories